 Excels in its moody portrayals and intrigue, although confusion with plot points occasionally distracts

 You won't find a much bigger Keitel fan than me, but not even the actor's patented brand of wide-eyed lunacy can save this one.

-Discuss Shadows In The Sun (The Shadow Dancer) on our Movie forum!
+Discuss Shadows in the Sun on our Movie forum!